You are here

 The big squeeze: Pork Powerhouses 2008

 The U.S. pork industry is squeezing down, as one producer calls it.
 High input costs -- mainly in feed and energy -- have made survival, not profit, the short-term goal for many companies.
+Click here to see the Pork Powerhouses list.

 The 2008 Pork Powerhouses annual ranking shows total U.S. sow numbers for the largest 20 producers at 2.95 million, up from one year ago, but only by a pig's tail at 18,400 sows.
 That is less than one percent growth over the past year.
 Contrast that to four percent growth in 2007 and 16% growth in 2006.